ouonet/docker-web1/README.md

 # docker-web1
-very simple web server for testing loadbalance of docker swarm
+very simple web server for testing loadbalance of docker swarm 。 two server is provided : one is based nodejs  , and anthor is based busybox and nc ,locating at nc-web.

 # install docker
 _centOs 7_